S4ntila/WireTransfer/README.md

 3. **Review Moderation**: Approve or reject user reviews
 4. **Backup**: Create and restore data backups

-## 🔄 Updates in Version 1.3.8
+## 🔄 Updates in Version 1.4.2
-- 🔢 Improved number formatting (whole numbers displayed without decimal part)
-- 📊 Enhanced currency rate display with rounding to 1 decimal place
-- 🔒 Preserved all improvements from version 1.3.6
+- 🔧 **Exchange Rate Management**: Administrators can change the multipliers for buying and selling rates
+- 📊 **Improved Exchange Process**: Users always enter the amount in euros, and the bot automatically calculates the ruble equivalent
+- 💾 **Multiplier Storage**: The system saves rate multipliers in a separate file for easy configuration
+- 🔔 **Enhanced Notifications**: Administrators receive more detailed information about applications with amounts in both currencies

 ---